My Dinner

 • Test your oven.
 Flammkuchen likes to be baked hot, but every oven is different.
 When baking the cake for the first time, keep an eye on it, so it does not crisp up too much.

-• Vegetarian Flammkuchen with goats cheese and apple
+• Vegetarian Flammkuchen with feta, cherry tomatoes, and spinach.

-• Vegan Flammkuchen with soya yoghurt, mushrooms, sliced cooked potatoes and spring onions
+• Vegan Flammkuchen with soya yogurt, mushrooms, sliced cooked potatoes, and spring onions

 How to serve Flammkuchen?